alex-parisi/biquad-filters/cpp/README.md

 ### Usage:

-To use the filters, simply download the latest release here, include the header files in your project, and create an instance of the filter.
+To use the filters, simply download `cpp_biquad_filters.zip` from the latest release [here](https://github.com/alex-parisi/biquad-filters/releases/latest), include the header files in your project, and create an instance of the filter.

 Here is an example of how to use a filter: